Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows

-A major drawback of most models is that they are mathematically ill-posed in their original formulations, leading to physical and numerical instabilities.
-Another challenging problem is that thermodynamic consistency is not an intrinsic property of these equations.
-This limits their general applicability, despite their computational cost being comparable to the Navier--Stokes equations.
-The advantages of detailed kinetic information from DSMC and the computational tractability of the continuum-type methods are combined in hybrid schemes~\cite{Hash96Hybrid,Aktas2002Hybrid,Panesi2011Hybrid}, which solve the Navier--Stokes equations in regions of the flow where the continuum assumption is valid and employ the DSMC technique elsewhere.
-Although these methods are attractive for flow problems with multiple scales, treatment of the interface between the continuum and DSMC (molecular) regions is often challenging, and the speedup obtained is often insufficient to render it a viable alternative to pure DSMC.
-Deterministic numerical methods that directly solve the Boltzmann equation~\cite{Munafo2012Direct} have been tested for simple flow configurations, and their extension to practical problems is yet to be explored.
+A major drawback of most is their mathematical ill-posedness in their original formulations, which leads to physical and numerical instabilities.
+Thermodynamic consistency is also not an intrinsic property of these equations; this limits their general applicability, despite their computational cost being comparable to the Navier--Stokes equations.
+The advantages of DSMC's detailed kinetic information and the continuum-like methods' computational tractability can be obtained by hybrid schemes~\cite{Hash96Hybrid,Aktas2002Hybrid,Panesi2011Hybrid,stephani2012consistent, stephani2013non, schwartzentruber2006hybrid, schwartzentruber2008hybrid, schwartzentruber2008hybrid2, schwartzentruber2007modular, burt2009hybrid}, which solve the Navier--Stokes equations in continuum regions of the flow and employ the DSMC technique elsewhere.
+Although these methods are attractive for multiscale flows, identifying the continuum and DSMC (molecular) regions is often done from the continuum perspective, numerically interfacing these regions is challenging, and the speedup obtained is often insufficient to render it an attractive alternative to pure DSMC.
+Deterministic numerical methods that directly solve the Boltzmann equation~\cite{Munafo2012Direct} have been tested for simple flow configurations, though their extension to practical problems is yet to be explored.